inkognitro/react-app-tutorial/08-apiv1.md

 [« previous](07-collections.md) | [next »](09-wiring.md)

 ## 8. ApiV1
-In this chapter we are going to build a http package to be able to handle http requests in a standardized way.
+In this chapter we are going to build a http package to handle http requests in a standardized way.
-Then we are going to provide the api version 1 package, which does require this http adapter.
+This enables us to provide an api version 1 package which is based on that http package.

 ### 8.1 A standardized way to handle http requests
 To fire some http requests, we should define how a http request,